 - My online influence has value

 I’ve spent three years building my blog and my audience.
 It started out as a creative outlet and hobby but evolved over time.
 I learned early on to run my blog as a business.
 I’m never in the position where I think I should be doing a company a favor by giving them a freebie.

 And, if you’re in that position, you need to change your thinking.

 My online influence has value.
-I have almost 8K people following me on Facebook.
-I reached over 130K people on Facebook alone this week.
+I have almost 25K people following me on Facebook alone.
+I reached almost a million people on Facebook alone this week.
 I’m not tooting my own horn.
 There are bloggers out there with more influence and larger followings.
 BUT.
-Brand XYZ who is reaching out to me might not be in front of my 8K followers on Facebook.
+Brand XYZ who is reaching out to me might not be in front of my 25K followers on Facebook.